mostmojo/log/log.md

 • Make a `listView` view to render markup of selected shopping item dynamically w/ `elements.shopping.insertAdjacentHTML('beforeend', markup);`- also delete item functionality with `item.parentElement.removeChild(item);` since the elements are not present on page load and are nodes in the DOM.

+• Participate to open source HTML Handbook by editing some code/explanations.

 Link(s) to work

 1. [Notes](https://github.com/mostmojo/forkify/blob/master/src/notes.md)